-- 1. This first Local Aggregates Assessment (LAA) for the North Yorkshire sub-region has been produced jointly by North Yorkshire County Council, City of York Council and the Yorkshire Dales and North York Moors National Park Authorities in response to new requirements introduced in the National Planning Policy Framework in March 2012. - 2.
+- 1. This Local Aggregates Assessment (LAA) for the North Yorkshire sub-region has been produced jointly by North Yorkshire County Council, City of York Council and the Yorkshire Dales and North York Moors National Park Authorities in response to new requirements introduced in the National Planning Policy Framework in March 2012.
+It constitutes a review of the first Local Aggregates Assessment for the sub-region, which was published in January 2013. - 2.
 The sub-region is an important supplier of aggregates minerals such as sand and gravel and crushed rock, as well as alternative sources of secondary and recycled aggregate.
 This LAA: - Summarises available information on the supply of aggregate within, and movements of aggregates into and out of, the sub-region; - Identifies a basis for establishing future requirements for aggregates from the region over the period to 2030; - Summarises key issues which may impact on the supply of aggregates and identifies the extent to which it is likely that future supply requirements can be met; - Identifies a range of factors which may need to be considered in the preparation of minerals plans, addressed through co-ordination with other planning authorities, or may require on-going review.

-Key conclusions from this first LAA are:
+Key conclusions from this LAA are:

-Currently all aggregates produced in the sub-region are from the North Yorkshire County Council and Yorkshire Dales National Park areas, with no production from the City of York and North York Moors National Park areas
+Currently all aggregates produced in the sub-region are from the North Yorkshire County Council and Yorkshire Dales National Park areas, with no production from the City of York and North York Moors National Park areas.

-Aggregates supplied from the sub-region are of significance at a regional level and beyond
+Aggregates supplied from the sub-region are of significance at a regional level and beyond.

-Although there has been a decline in production over the past few years, in response to economic conditions, the strategic significance of aggregate supply from the sub-region is likely to remain high and may increase
+Although there has been a decline in production over the past few years, in response to economic conditions, the strategic significance of aggregate supply from the sub-region is likely to remain high and may increase, particularly for concreting sand and gravel.

-The sub-region has high overall reserves of crushed rock but reserves of sand and gravel are more limited and there is likely to be a need to identify further resources suitable for working
+The sub-region has high overall reserves of crushed rock but reserves of sand and gravel are more limited and there is a need to identify further resources suitable for working to cover the period to 2030.
+There is also potential for shortfall in supply of Magnesian Limestone in particular in the mid term in the absence of release of further reserves.